biocypher/biochatter-paper/manuscript.md

 - **knowledge graph querying** with automatic integration of any KG created in the BioCypher framework [@biocypher]

-- **retrieval augmented generation** (RAG) using vector database embeddings of user-provided literature
+- **retrieval-augmented generation** (RAG) using vector database embeddings of user-provided literature

 - **model chaining** to orchestrate multiple LLMs and other models in a single conversation using the LangChain framework [@langchain]